terrancrypt/purro-docs/src/content/docs/wallet/rebates.md

 - BoostRate: 0.40 (default) or 0.50 (boost)
 - Distribution is proportional to eligible usage and may be capped per wallet

-Funding: Rebates are budgeted from the Community Incentives allocation and may adjust by epoch.

-Note: Program terms can evolve; check release notes for current parameters.